freebasic/fbfrog/readme.txt

   that work on that AST, and extract them from ast.bas into separate modules.
   AST merging should merge "files" instead of "ASTs"...

-- The sourcebufferFromZstring() function also re-uses SOURCEBUFFERs based on the id, so fbfrog needs to ensure to use proper unique ids, or else the same SOURCEBUFFER could be reused for different zstrings.
-For sourcebufferFromFile() we assume this to be the wanted behaviour because the filename is unique, but internal strings are a different story...
 - Pre-#defines, -removematch, etc. text is loaded into tk using sourcebufferFromZstring/lexLoadC, this process loses the command line location info.
 Should allow passing a source/base/start location to sourcebufferFromZstring and lexLoadC so that it can reports lexing errors with the